Is my retirement income taxed?

 The levy will be deducted by cancelling the appropriate number of units from your policy.
 The deduction will be proportioned according to the investment split within your policy.

-For Self Directed Options, the levy will be deducted from your policy cash account.
+For the portion of your policy invested in For Self Directed Options, the levy will be deducted from your policy cash account.

 What type of policies does the levy apply to?